-A ruler is graduated in divisions every 1 mm.
-A ruler is a non-digital device, so we record all figures that are known for certain.
-We can estimate a further figure.
+A burette is graduated in divisions every 0.1 cm3.
+A burette is a non-digital device, so we record all figures that are known for certain plus one that is estimated.

+Using the half-division rule, the estimation is one of 0.05 cm3.
+We therefore record burette measurements to two decimal places with the last figure either '0' or '5'.

-Using the half-division rule, the estimation is 0.5 mm.
-The overall uncertainty in any distance measured always comes from two measurements, so the overall uncertainty = 2×0.5 mm = 1 mm.
+The uncertainty in each measurement = 0.05 cm^3 .
+The overall uncertainty in any volume measured always comes from two measurements, so the overall uncertainty = $2 \times 0.05 \text{ cm}^3 = 0.1 \text{ cm}^3$.